libhal/libhal.github.io/mkdocs/contributor_guide/arm/arm_cortex_m_bringup.md

 # 🧠 ARM Cortex-M Series Platform Bringup

 !!! warning
-    These docs are with respect to libhal v4 and do not represent v5.
+    These docs use libhal v4 and do not represent v5.

 To fully bring up an ARM Cortex-M series microcontroller for libhal, several critical elements need to be implemented: